Professional Thai Yoga Massage Diploma

 In simple stages you will be shown how to apply a wide repertoire of techniques, ranging from gentle palm and thumb pressure using your body weight effectively, to applying passive stretches and yoga poses to your client confidently.
 You will have plenty of supervised practice time and will learn about the theory of this ancient healing art; the Sen energy lines, breathing and meditation techniques, and the historical context of the therapy.

-This course held on 6 Weekends, one per month from October 2019 – March 2020
+This course with Lucy Trend is held on 6 Weekends, one per month from 4th October 2020 – 7th March 2021

 - Classes run from 10.00-17.00 on Saturday & Sunday

 - 2020: 3rd & 4th October, 7th & 8th November, 5th & 6th December

 - 2021: 9th & 10th January, 6th & 7th February, 6th and 7th March

 - Monthly practise classes are held on a Saturday (£15 per class, attendance not compulsory)

 - 2020: 25th January 10:30-12:30, 22nd Feb 10:30-12:30, 24th October 13:30-15:30, 21st November 13:30-15:30